panoptesDev/panoptis-program-library/docs/src/feature-proposal.md

 **COST:** As a part of token distribution, the *feature proposer* will be financing the creation of SPL Token accounts for each of the validators.
-A SPL Token account requires 0.00203928 SAFE at creation, so the cost for initiating a feature proposal on a network with 500 validators is approximately 1 SAFE.
+A SPL Token account requires 0.00203928 PANO at creation, so the cost for initiating a feature proposal on a network with 500 validators is approximately 1 PANO.

 ### Tally the Votes